 “HITLER DID NOTHING WRONG,” tweeted Tay, on 23rd March 2016.

-When most AI we encounter today are designed to complete a single assigned task, it’s easy to focus on their success, and attribute wayward behaviour like racism to bugs in programming.
-The failures of AI, however, are microcosms of the future.
+When most AI we encounter today are designed to complete a single assigned task, it’s easy to focus on the success of AI.
+It is easy to attribute wayward behaviour like racism to programming bugs.
+But the failures of AI are microcosms of the future.

 Last month, Beauty.AI was programmed to judge the beauty of contestants based on ‘objective’ criteria such as wrinkles or facial symmetry.
 Of the 44 winners chosen, only one had dark-skin.
 The reason for this is complex, but boils down to input data: large datasets of photos used to establish beauty standards included little to no photos of women of colour.
 As a deep-learning machine, Beauty.AI independently established skin colour as another criteria of beauty: the lighter the skin, the higher the attractiveness.